 Once you recognize that the senior in your life is in distress and exhibiting the symptoms of heat exhaustion, it's imperative to take action to cool him or her down.
 Move him or her to a cool, dry place to lie down and rest.
 Loosen or remove clothing.
 Apply cool water to the skin and fan the wet skin.
 Applying ice that is wrapped in a towel to the head, neck armpits and groin areas can help to bring down the body temperature, too.
-Also have him or her drink cool water.
-The water should be cool, but not iced.
+Also, have him or her drink cool water.
+The water should be cool with no ice.
 Electrolyte drinks are also good for someone experiencing this condition.
 Heat exhaustion can lead to heat stroke.

 Symptoms of heat stroke include headache, dizziness, elevated or lowered blood pressure, disorientation, agitation, confusion, sluggishness, fatigue, seizures, hot dry skin, fainting, loss of consciousness, increased body temperature, rapid heartbeat and hallucinations.

 Another major issue seniors can experience due to prolonged heat exposure is dehydration.
 People age 65 and older can lose their sense of thirst and tend to not drink enough.
 Older people also have less ability to perspire, which is a mechanism to release heat from the body.
 In addition, many older people have chronic health problems such as diabetes, high blood pressure, and heart disease, and may take medications that can make them more susceptible to dehydration and can cause increased sensitivity to sunlight.